Cod3dDOT/air-gui/README.md

 # aircrack-gui

-Aircrack-gui is a python gui for [aicrack-ng](https://www.aircrack-ng.org/) using [Gtk 3.0](https://pygobject.readthedocs.io/en/latest/).
+Aircrack-gui is a python gui for [aircrack-ng](https://www.aircrack-ng.org/) using [gtk 3.0](https://pygobject.readthedocs.io/en/latest/).

 The priority was to make every step intuitive and easy)